10 Things to do this Autumn in Upstate South Carolina

 9. Attend a fall festival

 Fall is the best time to attend any of the Upstate’s ongoing lineup of events.
-Fall for Greenville, the area’s premier event, draws huge crowds as tourists sample cuisine from Greenville’s diverse lineup of local restaurants.
+Fall for Greenville, the area’s premier event, draws huge crowds as tourists sample cuisine from Greenville’s diverse local restaurants.
 Another great event is the TD Saturday’s Market, where you can shop for local produce from nearby farms, raw milk products, artisan bread, and other specialty goods.

 Other notable fall events include Octoberfest, Artoberfest, and the Blues & Jazz festival.